Fyve-Labs/wifi-provisioner/README.md

 - Write the SSID to characteristic `B1B0AC35-A253-4258-A5A5-A2A6A928B03B`.
 - Write the password to characteristic `C2C1BD48-B363-4369-B2B9-B3B8B5B6B4B3`.
 - On success, the device should attempt to join the network.
 Consider rebooting to ensure all services pick up the change.

-## Configuration
-- The app name and UUIDs are hardcoded in `main.go`.
-- Network connection is performed by `nmcli` using the received SSID/password.

 ## Environment variables
 - None currently.